When is the best time to visit Istanbul?

 The Bosphorus ferry services operate year-round but offer more frequent departures during summer months.
 In winter, be aware that rare heavy snowfall might temporarily disrupt transportation, though the metro system typically remains reliable.
 An Istanbulkart works on all public transport year-round.

-Every season reveals a different facet of Istanbul.
-But if we're being direct: May is the single best month to visit — the peak of shoulder season.
-The weather is warm but not hot (21°C), the tulips are still lingering, Ramadan and Eid festivities have passed, and the high season crowds haven't arrived yet.
+May is the single best month to visit Istanbul, at the peak of shoulder season.
+Weather is warm but not hot (21°C), tulips are still lingering, Ramadan and Eid festivities have passed, and high-season crowds haven't arrived yet.
 Late September is a close second — golden light, thinning crowds, and still-warm evenings perfect for rooftop dining as the city transitions out of high season.

 For budget travelers, the low season months of January–February offer the steepest discounts (hotel rates drop 50–60%) with a genuinely atmospheric experience.
 For families with school schedules, early June captures summer energy before the July–August peak high season.